$200 Million Cybersecurity Funding Available for K-12 Schools and Libraries through FCC Cybersecurity Pilot Program

 What can schools and libraries do to reduce cyber risk?

 The FCC recently announced cybersecurity funding for K-12 schools and libraries.
 The program will enable eligible schools and libraries to request funding for cybersecurity services and equipment.
-The application window is expected to open in the Fall of 2024.
+The application window is now open until Nov.
+1, 2024.
 More information about the program can be found on the FCC Cybersecurity Pilot Program webpage.

 The details: